paulshaun-kdtk/Hotel-Booking/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

- We would like to express our heartfelt gratitude to **Microvere** for the invaluable learning experience they have provided.
+ We would like to express our heartfelt gratitude to **[Behance Design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign)** for the wonderful design which we used according to **[Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/)**.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>